 Level 3 Professional Performance Programme - Musical Theatre

 This intensive, full-time course focuses on combining the three disciplines of acting, dance and singing in order to create the all-round performer.
 You will be continually supported as you extend your technique in a range of styles and will be given the opportunity to take part in a number of public performances, some that you may audition for and others that you will automatically be cast in as part of your course.
 You will also be taught the skills you need to pass auditions so that you can continue your training at one of the top conservatoires or universities in the UK.
+We take the best young performers in the North West and help them to develop the skills that allow them to progress on to the most prestigious conservatoires and universities in the UK.

 - Course Information